Why do pubs close? We’ve heard lots of stories: some true, some not. Here’s a myth-busting guide to help you navigate the fiction and the excuses…

 “There’s another pub round the corner, why should I care about this one?”

 That argument holds some water (just) until they’ve all gone.
 Then you may find yourself driving or catching a bus quite some distance to your ‘local’.
-Every pub has its unique character and offer, based around its history, layout, location and to a great extent what the publican wants it to be.
+Every pub has its unique character and offer, based around its history, layout, location and the aspirations of the publican.
 The one round the corner may not serve food, may not open during the week, may not stock a particular kind of beer or wine, and may not welcome children.
 In any marketplace there needs to be variety and choice.
 This is good for pub-goers and stimulates healthy competition.
 The pub market is normally big enough to justify a variety and spread of style.
 And without a healthy range of pubs, what would become of that other great tradition: the pub crawl?!?

 “The owner can do what they want; it’s their property”

 This statement is only valid to a certain extent.
 The planning system was nationalised in 1947 to bring a degree of control to development and to protect the social amenity of our neighbourhoods from the potential harmful effects of a free and unrestricted market.
-It would be inappropriate, for example, for a land-owner to establish a new airport in a densley-populated area, or an industrial incinerator on a housing estate and the planning system prevents this.
-Whilst it is perfectly lawful for a pub owner to sell the pub to somebody else, it may not be lawful or proper to convert that pub into alternative use e.g. housing.
-Local people may depend on that pub for their day-to-day needs and this will be a factor in the Council determining any planning proposal for a change of use.
-The planning system cannot force an owner to run a pub or determine the style of pub it will be, but it can (usefully) restrict the use of the land to that of a pub.
+It would be inappropriate, for example, for a land-owner to establish a new airport in a densely-populated area, or an industrial incinerator on a housing estate and the planning system prevents this.
+When an owner no longer wants a pub, they can, of course, sell it to somebody else, but without permission it will not be lawful to demolish it or convert it into alternative use e.g. housing.
+Local people may depend on that pub for their day-to-day needs and this will be a factor in the Council determining any planning proposal for a change of use or demolition.
+The planning system cannot force an owner to run a pub (it could be left empty) or determine the style of pub it will be, but it can (usefully) restrict the use of the land to that of a pub.
 In most cases, natural market forces will do the rest!